awsdocs/amazon-pinpoint-user-guide/doc-source/campaigns-message.md

 ## Use Message Variables<a name="campaigns-message-variables"></a>

 To create a message that's personalized for each recipient, use message variables\.
-Message variables refer to specific *endpoint* attributes\.
+Message variables refer to specific endpoint attributes\.
 These attributes can include characteristics that you add to the endpoint resource, such as the recipient's name, city, device, or operating system\.
-When Amazon Pinpoint sends the message, it substitutes the variables with the corresponding attribute values for the receiving endpoint\.
+When Amazon Pinpoint sends the message, it replaces the variables with the corresponding attribute values for the receiving endpoint\.
 For information about the attributes that you can use, see [Endpoint Properties](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-endpoints-endpoint-id.html#apps-application-id-endpoints-endpoint-id-properties) in the *Amazon Pinpoint API Reference*\.

-To include a variable in your message, enclose the attribute name in double brackets, as in `{{Demographic.AppVersion}}`\.
+To include a variable in your message, enclose the attribute name in two sets of curly braces, as in `{{Demographic.AppVersion}}`\.

 Often, the most useful endpoint attribute for message variables is `{{Attributes.customAttributeName}}`, where `customAttributeName` refers to custom attributes that you add to the endpoint\.
 By using custom attributes for your variables, you can display personalized messages that are unique for each recipient\.